reflectoring/reflectoring.github.io/_posts/2019-09-18-spring-boot-mock.md

 The net result is the same: in our test, we can treat the `sendMoneyUseCase` object like a Mockito mock.

-The difference is that the `SendMoneyService` bean will be instantiated when the initial application context is created, before it's replaced with the mock.
+The difference is that the `SendMoneyService` bean will be instantiated when the initial application context is created before it's replaced with the mock.
 If `SendMoneyService` did something in its constructor that requires a dependency to a database or third-party system that's not available at test time, this wouldn't work.
 Instead of using `@SpringBootTest`, we'd have to create a more focused application context and add the mock to the application context before the actual bean is instantiated.

 ### Spying on a Spring Bean with @SpyBean

 Mockito also allows us to spy on real objects.
-Instead of mocking away an object completely, Mockito creates a proxy around the real object and simply monitors which methods are being called to that we can later verify if a certain method has beend called or not.
+Instead of mocking away an object completely, Mockito creates a proxy around the real object and simply monitors which methods are being called to that we can later verify if a certain method has been called or not.

 Spring Boot provides the `@SpyBean` annotation for this purpose: